wtraylor/modular_megafauna_model/CONTRIBUTING.md

 A number of tests are defined in the file `.gitlab-ci.yml`.
 This file works with GitLab Continuous Integration (CI).

+With the bash script `tools/run_valgrind_memcheck` you can execute a memory check manually on your local machine.
+**Always make sure contributions to the codebase don’t have memory leaks.**

 Coding Guidelines
 -----------------